yugabyte/yugabyte-db/docs/content/stable/api/ysql/datatypes/type_datetime/date-time-data-types-semantics/type-interval/custom-interval-domains.md

 ##### function interval_days (t_finish in timestamptz, t_start in timestamptz) returns interval_days_t

-This provides critically useful functionality that is simply missing in the native implementation.
-There is no way, by subtracting one _timestamptz_ value from another, to produce a _"pure days"_ _interval_ value unless you write your own implementation.
+This function provides critically useful functionality that is simply missing in the native implementation.
+There is no way, by subtracting one _timestamptz_ value from another, to guarantee that you produce a _"pure days"_ _interval_ value unless you write your own implementation.

 When a _days_ _interval_ is added to a starting moment, the finish moment always has the same time of day.
 But when one moment is subtracted from another, the time of day of each moment are likely to differ.